 Once you have sorted through your trash, review your findings to identify your problem areas and set goals.
 Make changes where you can make a big impact.
 You can do this by working on the things thrown away the most.

 Below is an example of the items needing the most attention.
 If you change some habits here, you could make a huge difference.

-Check out our blog post on the 5 Rs of Zero Waste for a really great way to help you cut down on many things before they wind up in a landfill.
+Don't forget to check out our blog post on the 5 Rs of Zero Waste for some really great ways to help you cut down on many things before they wind up in a landfill.